apache/flink/docs/content.zh/docs/deployment/elastic_scaling.md

 - `jobmanager.scheduler: adaptive`: Change from the default scheduler to adaptive scheduler
 - `cluster.declarative-resource-management.enabled` Declarative resource management must be enabled (enabled by default).

-Depending on your usage scenario, we also recommend adjusting the parallelism of the job you are submitting to the adaptive scheduler.
-The parallelism configured determines the number of slots Adaptive Scheduler will request.

 ### Limitations